Season of Splits: 10 Celebrity Couples Who Broke Up This Summer

 Ben Higgins and Lauren Bushnell

-Higgins and Bushnell, who met and got engaged on the 20th season of "The Bachelor" announced their split in mid-May after a year and a half as fiances.
+Higgins and Bushnell, who met and got engaged on the 20th season of "The Bachelor," announced their split in mid-May after a year and a half engagement.
 The couple, who also starred on the Freeform reality series, "Ben & Lauren: Happily Ever After," remain friends, according to their official statement.

 “It is with heavy hearts that we announce our decision to go our separate ways,” they told People in a statement.
 “We feel fortunate for the time we had together, and will remain friends with much love and respect for one another.
 We wish nothing but the best for each other, and ask for your support and understanding at this time.”